ReLU to the Rescue: Improve Your On-Policy Actor-Critic with Positive Advantages: Experiments

-Next, we investigate the influence of our four proposed mechanisms on the performance of VSOP.
-For reference, the mechanisms are positive advantages, single-action setting, spectral normalization, and Thompson sampling. \Cref{fig:mujoco-hyper} summarizes these results, where we see that positive advantages and operating in the single-action regime impact performance on MuJoCo significantly.
-Spectral normalization and Thompson sampling also influence performance on MuJoCo positively, especially in high-dimensional action and observation space settings such as Humanoid, Humanoid Stand-Up, and Ant.
-The performance gains for spectral normalization align with results given by \citet{bjorck2021towards} and \citet{gogianu2021spectral} for DDPG \citep{lillicrap2015continuous}, DRQ \citep{kostrikov2020image}, Dreamer \citep{hafner2019dream}, DQN \citep{wang2016dueling} and C51 \citep{bellemare2017distributional}.
+\textbf{Ablation of Mechanisms.} First, we investigate the influence of our four proposed mechanisms on the performance of VSOP.
+For reference, the mechanisms are positive advantages, single-action setting, spectral normalization, and Thompson sampling.
+To ablate each mechanism, we compare VSOP to four variants: VSOP without advantage clipping (no-ReLU Adv.), VSOP in the all-actions setting (all-actions), VSOP without spectral normalization (no-spectral), and VSOP without Thompson sampling (no-Thompson).
+We hyperparameter tune each variant by the same procedure used for VSOP (see \Cref{table:gymnasium-ablation-hypers} for details). \Cref{fig:rliable-mechanisms} summarizes these results, and we see clearly that no single mechanism contributes greater than the sum of all changes, lending credence to our theoretical analysis.
+We see that positive advantages and operating in the single-action regime impact performance on MuJoCo significantly.
+Spectral normalization and Thompson sampling also influence performance on MuJoCo positively, especially in high-dimensional action and observation space settings such as Humanoid, Humanoid Stand-Up, and Ant, as shown in \Cref{fig:mujoco-hyper}.
+The performance gains for spectral normalization align with results given by \citet{bjorck2021towards} and \citet{gogianu2021spectral} for DDPG \citep{lillicrap2015continuous}, DRQ \citep{kostrikov2020image}, Dreamer \citep{hafner2019dream}, DQN \citep{mnih2015human,wang2016dueling} and C51 \citep{bellemare2017distributional}.